cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

-`__attribute__((noinline))` is generally a good idea in order to make sure that the stack space used in the child is separate from the stack space used by the parent, avoiding the compiler potentially doing optimisations that might result in stack interleaving.
+`__attribute__((noinline))` is generally a good idea in order to make sure that the stack space used in the child is separate from the stack space used by the parent.
+By preventing inlining, we ensure that the function creates a distinct stack frame on entry, and in the context of the `vfork()`ed child, this means that any stack manipulation occurs neatly in a separate frame, and not in the parent's stack frame.
+Without it, the compiler may perform optimisations that result in interleaved data between the parent and child, which could result in stack corruption when the parent resumes later.

 Here's an example of its use, showing that it can't simply be terminated by
 Ctrl-C: